-Thomas A. Chambers, Ph.D., Chairperson chambers@niagara.edu
+Robert G. Kane, Ph.D., Chairperson rkane@niagara.edu

 The history department offers survey, theme, regional and special courses to reveal patterns of change and continuity in human thought, values, and institutions.
 Studying the past helps us in understanding the present and anticipating the future.
 Furthermore, students should better appreciate our multicultural society and their place in it.